underc0delabs/Autoc0de-Mobile/README.md

 ## How to see a great Report

-If we want to see the report, prior to the execution of the project, we have to go to the "Target" folder that is automatically generated in the project structure.
+If we want to see the report, prior to the execution of the project, we have to go to the ```Target``` folder that is automatically generated in the project structure.

 ```
 │ .idea